decenomy/DSW/doc/README.md

 ### Windows

-Unpack the files into a directory, and then run Dash Diamond-qt.exe.
+Unpack the files into a directory, and then run DashDiamond-qt.exe.

 ### macOS

-Drag Dash Diamond-Qt to your applications folder, and then run Dash Diamond-Qt.
+Drag DashDiamond-Qt to your applications folder, and then run DashDiamond-Qt.

 ### Need Help?

-* See the documentation at the [Dash Diamond Wiki](https://github.com/Dash-Diamond/DASHD/) for help and more information.
+* See the documentation at the [DashDiamond Wiki](https://github.com/Dash-Diamond/DASHD/) for help and more information.
 * Join our Discord server [Discord Server](https://discord.gg/CeJb7Yxku3)

 Building
 ---------------------
-The following are developer notes on how to build Dash Diamond Core on your native platform.
+The following are developer notes on how to build DashDiamond Core on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [Dependencies](dependencies.md)
 - [macOS Build Notes](build-osx.md)